 Run the Homepage Troubleshooter

 If the issue is in the homepage setup, the troubleshooter can identify and eradicate it.
 To do so,

-- Open the “start menu” by pressing “Windows key” or if the windows key doesn’t work then by the windows icon, type “control”, and open the “control panel“
+- Open the “start menu” by pressing the “Windows key” or if the Windows key doesn’t work, then by the Windows icon, type “control”, and open the “control panel“

 Once you have run the troubleshooter, restart your pc.